techaaditya/Dice_Rolling_Gameplay/readme.md

 A simple Python dice rolling game with basic and advanced versions.

 ## Overview
-This project includes two Python scripts to simulate rolling two six-sided dice:
+This project includes two Python scripts to simulate rolling as per the user preference.

 ## Features